romanzdk/tech-demo-python-packaging/README.md

 much productive code is executed by the code in the test suite?".

 The default behavior of `coverage` has its shortcomings and would lead into invalid measurements.
-This demo do take the following into account:
+This demo does take the following into account:

 - External Python libraries (third party and Python standard libs) should not included in the calculation.